Comprehensive Organizational Assessment & Reports (COAR) Grant Program

 - How does the organization learn?

-- How does it process the outside world inside the organization?
+- How does the organization respond to outside influences?

-- What phase of development is it in and what are the stories it tells about itself?
+- What phase of development is the organization in and what are the stories it tells about itself?

 MMF Cohort of Consultants